lbstr/inspect-dir/README.md

 - [ ] Decide how to declare the chosen directory (e.g. env variable, parameter, config file)
 - [ ] Use async methods
+- [ ] Add usage and examples to README